ABHY Associahedra and Newton polytopes of $F$-polynomials for finite type cluster algebras: Introduction

 Let $Q$ be a Dynkin quiver.
 That is to say, $Q$ is an orientation of a simply-laced Dynkin diagram, with vertices numbered 1 to $n$.
 Let $B_0$ be the matrix with the property that the entry $(B_0)_{ij}$ equals the number of arrows from $i$ to $j$ minus the number of arrows from $j$ to $i$.
 Starting from the matrix $B_0$, one can define a corresponding cluster algebra $\mathcal A(Q)$, which is a commutative ring with a distinguished set of generators, known as cluster variables, grouped together into overlapping sets of size $n$ known as clusters.
 Because of our particular choice of $Q$, there are only finitely many cluster variables.
 Each cluster variable has an associated vector in $\mathbb Z^n$, its $g$-vector.
 The $g$-vectors are the rays of the $g$-vector fan, the maximal-dimensional cones of which correspond to clusters.
 This fan is proper, in the sense that the union of its cones is all of $\mathbb R^n$.

 Considerable attention has been given to the problem of constructing polytopes whose outer normal fan is the $g$-vector fan.
 Such polytopes are called \emph{generalized associahedra}.
 The question of whether the $g$-vector fan can be realized in this way was first raised by Fomin and Zelevinsky in \cite{FZ}, and first solved by Chapoton, Fomin, and Zelevinsky \cite{CFZ}.
 In fact, $g$-vectors had not yet been defined at the time of these two papers, but the fan which they study would subsequently be recognized as the $g$-vector fan associated to a particular orientation of each Dynkin diagram.
 Subsequently, \cite{HLT} gave a construction which solves the problem as described here. \cite{HPS} solves a more general problem, where the initial quiver is assumed only to be mutation-equivalent to a Dynkin quiver, and not necessarily Dynkin itself.
 The papers we have cited actually work in greater generality, in that they also treat Dynkin types which are not simply laced.
-In this paper we focus on the simply-laced case because it is technically easier, and the reduction to simply-laced types via ``folding'' is generally well-understood.
+In this paper we focus on the simply-laced case because it is technically easier.

 The prehistory of this problem goes back much further.
 The combinatorics of the face lattice of a generalized associahedron is not sensitive to the orientation of $Q$.
 When $Q$ is of type $A_n$, the face lattice is that of the associahedron, as originally defined, as a cell complex, by Stasheff \cite{Sta}.
 The first polytopal realization to appear in the literature is due to Lee \cite{Lee}, and many others followed.
 An excellent overview is provided by \cite{CSZ}.
 One particular realization of the associahedron has been studied by many authors \cite{SS,Loday,Postnikov,RSS}, including Loday, whose name is most often associated to it.
 The associahedra constructed in this way turn out to be generalized associahedra corresponding to the linear orientation of the $A_n$ diagram.
-Recently, yet another construction of this associahedron was given in the physics literature by Arkani-Hamed, Bai, He, and Yan \cite{ABHY}, in connection with scattering amplitudes for bi-adjoint $\varphi^3$ scalar theory.
+Recently, yet another construction of this associahedron was given in the physics literature by Arkani-Hamed, Bai, He, and Yan \cite{ABHY}, in connection with scattering amplitudes for bi-adjoint scalar $\varphi^3$ theory.
 We refer to this as the ABHY construction.